 *** The Green Swordsman is really an unnamed member of the plant-like Cotati race disguised to mislead Kang if he saw him, since this Cotati member is to be the Celestial Madonna’s mate.
 The records must NEVER show her mate’s name.
 (Back in Bid Tomorrow Goodbye you may remember Kang referring to the way that “no surviving records” say who her husband will be.)

 *** This Cotati member was selected from the other Cotati candidates in the garden the same way the Celestial Madonna was: a lifetime of testing.
 This Cotati, like Mantis herself, transcends his own race and species in control of mind and body.
 He is, for instance, the first Cotati in untold thousands of years to WALK, instead of remaining permanently rooted to the soil.

-*** The violent, bloody history of the Kree Empire was used by Immortus as a microcosm of the way of ALL humanoid or animal life-forms.
+*** The violent, bloody history of the Kree Empire was used by Immortus as a microcosm of the tragic path of ALL humanoid or animal life-forms.
+It also educated Mantis and the others about the history of the Cotati people and the Priests of Pama.
 The Celestial Madonna and her mate will produce what will – over the course of millions of years – become THE intelligent life-forms in the universe.

 Their combination of active animal principles with the passive plant principles and mind abilities of the Cotati will enable them to accomplish greatness that we mere humans cannot even comprehend.

 The union of the Celestial Madonna and her mate is as pivotal a turning point in the universe as was the moment when the first forms of life on Earth emerged from the Primordial Soup.
 It was not that immediate moment which was the most significant, but WHAT WOULD COME OVER MILLIONS OF YEARS.